Don Vaughan (landscape architect): Biography

 Vaughan was born into a family involved in the timber industry in Coos Bay, Oregon, United States.
 His grandfather owned a logging company called Coos Bay Logging.

 In 1965, Vaughan received his bachelor's degree in landscape architecture from the University of Oregon.
 In 1971, he established the firm Don Vaughan & Associates.
 In 1974, he became the consulting campus landscape architect for the University of Victoria in Canada, a role in which he continued until 2008.
 During the late 1980s, Vaughan left landscape architecture and focused on fine arts, receiving a fine arts degree from the Emily Carr Institute of Art and Design in Vancouver in 1989.
 In 2001, the company name was changed to Vaughan Landscape Planning and Design and Vaughan's two sons, Mark and Jeff, joined the firm.
 He is an adjunct professor of the University of British Columbia's School of Architecture and Landscape Architecture.

 Designs

-Don Vaughan's park designs are often inspired by the Millicoma River in Coos County, Oregon where he spent his childhood summers.
+Vaughan's park designs are often inspired by the Millicoma River in Coos County, Oregon where he spent his childhood summers.
 These designs incorporate still ponds, waterfalls, and granite sculptures.

 One of Vaughan's more ambitious landscapes is the 1986 Dr. Sun Yat-Sen Classical Chinese Garden in Vancouver, where he and architect Joe Wai took ten years to persuade three levels of government and private donors to fund the project, which cost $6.1 million.